 Out and About

 Every Spring we head out to explore wetlands, bushland and wildlife of special interest to the group.
-We’ve admired the picturesque Ellis Brook Reserve, examined the amazing biodiversity of the Anstey Keanes wetlands and ventured onto the usually out of bounds, Garden Island.
-Many of the members are also involved in Community Planting days as part of the landcare program for Bibra Lake, North Lake and South Lake.
-So if getting down and dirty is your thing, this may be for you.
+We’ve admired the picturesque Ellis Brook Reserve, examined the amazing biodiversity of the Anstey Keane wetlands and ventured onto the usually out of bounds, Garden Island.
+Many of the members are also involved in community planting days as part of the landcare program for the Beeliar wetlands.

-Everyone is welcome to attend our monthly meetings, held on the third Wednesday of the month, from January through to November.
+Everyone is welcome to attend our quarterly meetings, held on the third Wednesday of January, April, July and October.
 The meetings begin at 8pm, at the Cockburn Wetlands Centre, 184 Hope Road, Bibra Lake.
-At the meetings we discuss updates of current issues and policy affecting Western Australian wetlands, and report on matters of interest to individual members.
+At the meetings we discuss updates of current issues and policies affecting Western Australian wetlands, and report on matters of interest to our members.
 If meetings aren’t your thing don’t let that put you off joining the WCS, you can keep in the loop with the newsletter and join in community activities.

 Philip Jennings at email@example.com or Felicity Bairstow at firstname.lastname@example.org